Sweet Reincarnation

 Sweet Reincarnation (おかしな転生, Okashi na Tensei) is a Japanese light novel series written by Nozomu Koryu and illustrated by Yasuyuki Shuri.
 It began as a web novel that is published in the Shōsetsuka ni Narō website since February 2015.
-It was later acquired by TO Books, who have published 29 volumes in print since October 2015.
-A manga adaptation, written by Midori Tomizawa and illustrated by Seriko Iida, has been serialized in the Nico Nico Seiga-based Comic Corona manga service since December 2017, with its chapters collected into thirteen tankōbon volumes as of September 2025.
+It was later acquired by TO Books, who have published 30 volumes in print since October 2015.
+A manga adaptation, written by Midori Tomizawa and illustrated by Seriko Iida, has been serialized in the Nico Nico Seiga-based Comic Corona manga service since December 2017, with its chapters collected into fourteen tankōbon volumes as of April 2026.
 An anime television series adaptation produced by SynergySP aired from July to September 2023.

+Plot

+A talented pastry chef dies before achieving his dream of creating the world's greatest dessert and is reincarnated in a fantasy world as Pastry Mille Morteln, the young heir of a poor noble family.
+Retaining his memories and passion for sweets, Pastry is determined to pursue confectionery, even in a world where sugar and ingredients are scarce luxuries.

+Living in a frontier territory under his father, a capable but war-focused lord, Pastry begins learning both magic and combat to help protect his land from threats, such as bandits and political conflicts.
+At the same time, he uses his knowledge from his previous life to experiment with making sweets, gradually introducing new ideas and techniques to those around him.
+He begins working toward creating a land where sweets can be widely enjoyed, balancing his personal dream with the realities of his status.